 THE LOST EMPIRE

 The films promised fantasy content however is slight.
 The video poster gives the idea of a Raiders of the Lost Ark (1981)-type adventure.
 The title The Lost Empire is never explained.
-Certainly, the island location comes nowhere near an empire and is easily accessed by plane flight, not one that could be considered lost.
+Certainly, the island location comes nowhere near an empire and is easily accessed by plane flight, making it hardly somewhere that could be considered lost.
 One presumes that this has something to do with the Lemurians that are mentioned in the title scrawl and precisely once else throughout.
-The mystery jewel is said to come from there but is nothing more than a magical McGuffin that does extremely little throughout.
+The mystery jewel is said to come from Lemuria but is nothing more than a magical McGuffin that does extremely little throughout.

 Jim Wynorskis other genre films are:- Chopping Mall (1986), Deathstalker II (1987), Not Of This Earth (1988), The Return of Swamp Thing (1989), Transylvania Twist (1989), The Haunting of Morella (1990), Sorority House Massacre II (1990), Sorority House Massacre 3/Hard to Die/Tower of Terror (1990), Scream Queen Hot Tub Party (1991), Munchie (1992), 976-Evil II (1992), Ghoulies IV (1993), Dinosaur Island (1994), Munchie Strikes Back (1994), Sorceress (1995), The Wasp Woman (1995), Vampirella (1996), The Pandora Project (1998), Storm Trooper (1998), The Bare Wench Project (1999), Desert Thunder (1999), Crash Point Zero/Extreme Limits (2000), Raptor (2001), Thy Neighbors Wife/Poison (2001), Gale Force (2002), Project Viper (2002), Cheerleader Massacre (2003), More Mercy (2003), The Curse of the Komodo (2004), Gargoyle (2004), The Thing Below (2004), Alabama Jones and the Busty Crusade (2005), Komodo vs Cobra (2005), Sub Zero (2005), The Witches of Breastwick (2005), The Witches of Breastwick 2 (2005), A.I.
 Assault/Shockwave (2006), Cry of the Winged Serpent (2006), Bone Eater (2007), The Breastford Wives (2007), House on Hooter Hill (2007), Cleavegefield (2009), Fire From Below (2009), Vampire in Vegas (2009), Monster Cruise (2010), Dinocroc vs Supergator (2010), The Hills Have Thighs (2010), Camel Spiders (2011), Piranhaconda (2011), Gila (2012), Hypnotika (2013), Scared Topless (2013), Sexually Bugged (2014), Shark Babes (2014), Water Wars (2014), Scared Topless (2015), Cobragator (2016), Nessie & Me (2016) and Sharkansas Womens Prison Massacre (2016).